imchocomint/Hyprbian/README.md

 # We're in need of testers for this: https://github.com/imchocomint/Hyprbian/tree/painless-hyprbian-test

-# Hyprbian
+# Hyprbian (the painful way)
-The ultimate guide to install lastest Hyprland on Debian sid/trixie/experimental (since Hyprland package for Debian is super outdated)
+The ultimate guide to install lastest Hyprland on Debian sid/trixie/experimental (since Hyprland package for Debian is super outdated).

 # NOTE: Won't work on Debian 12 or lower.
 Untested on Ubuntu, but it should work.